 You can experiment with the different variations.
 You can add pieces of chicken meat to the broth for a real “authentic” Molo soup.

 - In a bowl, mix together all the ingredients for the filling, (except the wonton wrappers, of course).
-Use to prepare the dumplings (see guide).
+Fill the wrappers with the meat mixture (see guide).

 - Heat the cooking oil in a large, thick-bottomed pot.
 Saute the garlic and onions just until fragrant.
 Pour in the broth and bring to a simmer.